 If a word falls on your image and there are no fonts to render it, does it have any meaning?
 That’s a discussion for a very different blog, but it’s not really an issue here, because we have plenty of fonts.
-Over 200 of them, actually, so you’ll find something you’ll like.
+Hundreds of them, actually, so you’ll find something you’ll like.
 If not, you can also use your own fonts in anything you create in PicMonkey.
-Just click “Your fonts” in the text menu, and you can upload them from your computer.
+Just click Upload your own fonts in the text menu, and you can add them from your computer.

 Sometimes a font is pretty close to what you want, but maybe a tweak would make it perfect.
 Go to the Text tab, select a font, click Add text, and type in the text box that appears over your image.
 In the Text palette that pops up, you can customize like crazy.
+Adjust the tracking of your letters using the Letter spacing slider, or change the space between lines of text with the Line Height slider.
 Curve your text or add shadows (Effects tab of the palette), change the color (color circles in the Basic tab of the palette).
 You can even go to the Textures tab on the left side of the editor and add a texture to the text, or use your words as a mask for another image.
 As we like to say, with PicMonkey, you can apply anything to anything.

 Auto-save to the cloud

 We’ve all had those “Now, where did I put that?” moments, but that won’t happen with PicMonkey.
 All of your images are auto-saved to Hub, your cloud-based mission control center.
 You can leave your images unsorted, or if you’re terribly ambitious and organized you can group your images into folders.
 Put business projects in one, personal projects in another, reusable components in another, or whatever works for you.